Religious Studies

 Encouraging independence

 Our aim is to create learners that are intrinsically motivated to learn by using contemporary, and sometimes contentious, lesson themes that spark interest and discussion.
-Regularly, lesson focuses change to contemporary events where we can provide time and space for pupils to reflect on controversial modern issues.
-Students are given the opportunity to be creative in response to their learning.
-For example in Year 8 we ask students to create a personal contemplation room that incorporates ideas from a variety of religions.
+Regularly lesson focuses change to contemporary events where we can provide time and space for pupils to reflect on controversial modern issues.
+Students are given the opportunity to creative in response to their learning.
 We aim to give some freedom of choice when researching, such as the option to pick between different styles of worship and contemporary issues, so students are engaged by the area that appeals to them.
 The outcome is that students often go above and beyond to create a thorough and well thought out piece of work.

 Key Stage 3 Curriculum